cnunciato/buildkite-sdk/README.md

 1. Update the `FROM` and `TO` versions in the `release:all` task in [`./project.json`](./project.json).

-1. With that single change uncommitted, run the release script:
+1. With that single change uncommitted, make sure you've exported a GitHub access token (as `GITHUB_TOKEN` -- see below) with push access to the repository, then run the release script:

     ```bash
     npm run release